openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Request {#browser_api_request}

-The W3C Digital Credentials API [@!w3c.digital_credentials_api] contains an OpenID4VP Authorization Request, where every OpenID4VP Authorization Request parameter is represented as a top-level JavaScript object member.
+The Verifier MAY send all the OpenID4VP request parameters to the W3C Digital Credentials API as defined in [@!w3c.digital_credentials_api].

 The following is a non-normative example of an unsigned OpenID4VP request when advanced security features of OpenID4VP are not used: